Configure QuotaGuard as a proxy on your n8n HTTP Request node. Hand the static IP to IT. Every workflow request exits from the same address.

 What to Tell Your Client's IT Team

-Shared vs. Dedicated IPs
+Shared vs. Dedicated IPs: Which One You Need

 When a Proxy Isn't the Right Answer

-Similarly, if you're dealing with a VPN-gated API rather than a firewall allowlist, a proxy won't help.
+If you're dealing with a VPN-gated API rather than a firewall allowlist, a proxy won't help.
 VPN access and IP allowlisting are different problems.

 Fix It Once, Move On